nicolaka/docker-exercise/README.md

+## Docker Exercise 01

-Info: You have a simple Python 2.7 (Flask) and Mongo app that allows users to enter messages and displays the last message entered.
+Goal: You have a simple Python 2.7 (Flask) and Mongo app that allows users to enter messages and displays the last message entered.
 There are a couple of files in this directory.
 1) app.py is the flask app 2)requirements.txt includes a list of Python packages required to run this app 3) templates directory for html templates used by app.py and 4) static directory for css files.

 This app expects a MongoDB instance to be running in the background and listening to TCP PORT:27017.
 The app is started with "python app.py".